 –

-And how did I avoid getting sick on a plane?
-I made an extra effort to drink all through the flight.
-I made a conscious decision to sit turned inward towards my right and away from the aisle.
+And how do I avoid getting sick on a plane?
+I make an extra effort to drink all through the flight.

-I definitely cleaned my personal space with a lot of disinfectant wipes.
-Also, I covered myself for most of the trip with my personal blanket I brought on board.
+I clean my personal space with a lot of disinfectant wipes.
+Also, I cover myself for most of the trip with my personal blanket I brought on board.

-Once I arrived at our Air B&B flat in Paris, I deposited my luggage in my room.
-Then I promptly put all my traveling clothes in the washing machine to clean!
+Once I arrive to my final destination, I promptly put all my traveling clothes in the washing machine to clean!

-I made sure to hydrate and get extra rest to pamper my immune system.
-I did not get sick and enjoyed a week in Paris with my family.
+I make sure to hydrate and get extra rest to pamper my immune system.

 Packing Tips When To Help You Avoid Getting Sick On A Plane When Traveling